Variety of Grains and Beans

 Canned Meat

 There are many options to choose from that are stuffed with protein and preservatives for extra energy for you many years from now.
-You can grab a few cans of chicken, beef, turkey, tuna, salmon, and many more of your favorite meats.
+You can grab a few cans of chicken, beef, turkey, tuna, salmon, pork, and many more of your favorite meats.

 Pickled Goods/Preserved foods